 When IPN guest speaker Kate Beeders started doing business development for a Fortune 500 company years ago, it was presumed that employees did not have to land their own clients, just service the business.
 Today, practitioners have to be comfortable having the money conversation as well as doing a great job on the account management side.

 First, Kate discussed how to develop a mindset before you start selling your services.
 (It’s a lot easier to sell someone else’s widgets than your own, by the way.)
-Develop a mindset to combat giving discounts, trading services and overcome fear of having sales conversations.
+Develop a mindset to learn more about bitcoin360ai, combat giving discounts, trading services and overcome fear of having sales conversations.
 A mindset is how you see yourself in relation to the outside world (marketing), as well as how you view yourself in relation to the outside world, and the limiting beliefs you have about yourself.
 Mindset is at least 99% of your success and failure – overriding the subconscious mind’s “recording” that keeps you stuck.
 Kate helps clients overcome these limitations and change your mindset to a positive story.

 Kate challenged the IPN meeting attendees to think about these critical questions: ask yourself how your life would change if you could sell with ease.
 What do you do to “sabotage” your deals?
 What are you doing to attract what you need?
 What are you doing to break negative patterns of behavior in your life, brought about by years of conditioning.